SW

 International Social Work

-For students interested in international issues of social welfare and social justice, the course introduces international social work.
-The course is open to Social Work students as well students from other disciplines.
-The purpose of this class is to expose students to a wide range of internationally focused issues regarding human well-being and human rights along with contemporary debate on those issues.
-In this class, students will gain a deeper understanding of international social work and social development issues including global health development, governmental and non-governmental development agencies, role of social work in development, environmental politics, empowerment versus handout, along with resource sharing issues associated with poverty, world hunger, land use, and costs of globalization.
+This course is designed for students who have interest in international social work.
+The course is open to Social Work students as well as students from other disciplines.
+The purpose of this class is to expose students to the wide range of international social work issues, the contemporary debates on those issues, and the people involved in those debates.
+In this class, the students will gain a deeper understanding of international development challenges and opportunities.
+The areas of concentration will include global health development, governmental and non-governmental development agencies, the role of social work in development, human rights, war and conflict, child labor, AIDS, issues affecting women and globalization.

 Prerequisite(s): Sophomore-, junior-, or senior-standing